-'Roseanne' is the story of a working class family struggling with life's essential problems: Marriage, Children, Money and Parents in Law.
-A classic sitcom, the story circles around the Connor family - a family of five (DJ, Darlene, Becky, Roseanne and Dan).
-The household's mother, Roseanne, is being accompanied in her quest to keep the family together by her sister Jackie and various friends over the years.
+'Roseanne' is the story of a working-class family struggling with life's essential problems--marriage, children, money, and parents-in-law.
+A now-classic sitcom, the story circles around the Connor family, a family of five that includes the parents, Roseanne and Dan, and the children, Becky, Darlene, and D.J..
+Roseanne is helped in her challenge to keep the family moving along by her single sister, Jackie, and various friends.
 Written by

 In the episode "Brain Dead Poet Society" Roseanne only serves a plate of food to Dan and Darlene, but DJ and Becky have plates of food in front of them at the end of the scene.
 See more »

 33 of 55 people found this review helpful.